-COVID-19 and hearing loss: What we knowCovid-19 and hearing loss and tinnitus Does the coronavirus cause hearing loss or tinnitus?
-Learn about what experts have found so far on the relationship between COVID-19 and hearing problems.
-2020 739 COVID-19 and hearing loss: What we know https://www.healthyhearing.com/report/53127-Coronavirus-hearing-loss-tinnitus-covid
+COVID-19 and hearing loss: What we knowCovid-19 infection, hearing loss and ringing in the ears Can COVID-19 cause hearing loss or tinnitus?
+Learn about what experts have found so far on the relationship between the coronavirus and hearing problems.
+2020 933 COVID-19 and hearing loss: What we know https://www.healthyhearing.com/report/53127-Coronavirus-hearing-loss-tinnitus-covid

 COVID-19, also known as the coronavirus, has now been linked to many long-term complications, including heart damage, lung damage and neurological disorders.
-One emerging area of research is whether hearing loss and tinnitus can result from coronavirus infection—either as a symptom or as a complication days or weeks later.
+One emerging area of research is whether hearing loss and tinnitus (ringing in the ears) can result from coronavirus infection—either as a symptom or as a complication days or weeks later.

 We do know that many different types of viral and bacterial infections can cause sudden hearing loss.
 But older coronaviruses that triggered epidemics, such as SARS and MERS, did not appear to cause hearing problems.
 What about SARS-CoV-2, the current coronavirus that's causing a global pandemic?
-We dive into the latest research, below.
+We dive into the latest health care research on the topic, below.

 Coronavirus and hearing loss

 Sudden hearing loss as a symptom

 Based on published case reports, it appears that sudden hearing loss is rarely a symptom of coronavirus onset.